Baby Shark: Other versions

 In September 2018, Ellen DeGeneres released her version of the song on The Ellen DeGeneres Show.

 There have been multiple singers who have sung their versions on The Late Late Show with James Corden.
 In 2018, James Corden invited Sophie Turner and Josh Groban to the show to perform the song, with Corden singing the baby shark chorus, Turner singing mommy shark, and Groban singing daddy shark.
 In 2019, in her Carpool Karaoke episode, Celine Dion sang the song briefly after being asked by Corden to do so dramatically.
-Also on Carpool Karaoke, when asked if the members would sing rounds while they were bored, K-pop boyband BTS gave Baby Shark as an example and sang it on the spot, mixing the chorus with LMFAO's Shots.
+Also on Carpool Karaoke, when asked if the members would sing rounds while they were bored, K-pop boyband BTS gave Baby Shark as an example and sang it on the spot, mixing the chorus with LMFAO's "Shots".

 The song was performed on The X Factor in early December 2018 because it was requested by Simon Cowell's four-year-old son Eric.
 Yvie Oddly, a Drag queen and contestant on RuPaul's Drag Race, adapted the song for live lip-syncing performances, including a choreography that draws inspiration from voguing.

 In February 2019, Bebe Rexha posted on her Twitter account (now X) a 40-second clip of her singing Baby Shark in an emotional manner.

 Pinkfong collaborated with popular Australian children's music band The Wiggles for a Baby Shark performance collaboration featuring Pinkfong, Baby Shark, and The Wiggles.
 The collaboration resulted in a four-episode series premiering exclusively on YouTube, starting on December 18, 2023.

 The Seoul-based high End audio label AudioGuy released a jazz version by the European Jazz Trio named 'Baby Jazz Shark' in February 2020.

 Pomplamoose released an electro funk version on April 1, 2021.

+In the 2021 reboot of Rugrats episode, "The Fish Stick", the babies' listen to "The Fishy Song", a parody of "Baby Shark".